-The Diversified Funds and the Homes and Income Investment Fund invest into a portfolio which holds shares in Simplicity Living Limited (SLL), a related entity that develops and owns rental properties.
-The shares in SLL are valued at least monthly, based on the value of SLL's assets.
+The Defensive, Conservative, Balanced, Growth and High Growth Funds invest into a portfolio which holds shares in Simplicity Living Limited (SLL), a related entity that develops and owns rental properties.
 The assets of SLL that are under development are valued at cost plus an allowance for accrued interest on the funding provided.
-On completion, the properties are held and operated by SLL as long term rental housing and the values are reviewed at least quarterly by a registered valuer.
+On completion the properties are held as long term rental housing and the values are reviewed at least quarterly by a registered valuer.